santhoshse7en/cryptorix/readme.md

 ## Overview

-Cryptorix allows you to encrypt and decrypt data using industry-standard encryption algorithms, focusing on JWE for secure token exchange, Hybrid Encryption for data security, and AWS services (KMS and Secrets Manager) for key management.
+Cryptorix allows you to encrypt and decrypt data using industry-standard encryption algorithms, focusing on AES for secure data, JWE for secure token exchange, Hybrid Encryption for data security, and AWS services (KMS and Secrets Manager) for key management.
 The package ensures seamless integration with AWS services for encryption at rest and in transit.

 ## Modules

-### JWE (JSON Web Encryption)

-This module facilitates the encryption and decryption of data using the JWE standard, combining RSA encryption for key management and AES-GCM encryption for content.
+### AES (Advanced Encryption Standard) Module

+This module provides functionality to securely encrypt and decrypt data using the AES (Advanced Encryption Standard) algorithm.

 **Functions:**

-* `encrypt(api_response, secret_name, secret_key, kms_id)`: Encrypts a dictionary into a JWE token
+* `encrypt(api_response, secret_name, secret_key, kms_id)`: Encrypts a dictionary (`api_response`)
-  using RSA encryption for the AES key and AES-GCM for the content.
+  using the provided AES key and associated metadata (`secret_name`, `secret_key`, `kms_id`).
-* `decrypt(jwe_payload, secret_name, secret_key, kms_id)`: Decrypts a JWE token into its original
+* `decrypt(jwe_payload, secret_name, secret_key, kms_id)`: Decrypts an AES-encrypted payload
-  dictionary form using the RSA private key.

-### Hybrid Encryption
+  (`jwe_payload`) and restores it to its original dictionary format using the same AES key & metadata.

+### JWE (JSON Web Encryption) Module

-This module provides hybrid encryption functionality using AES for encrypting data and RSA for encrypting the AES session key.
-The encrypted data is Base64-encoded to ensure secure and safe transmission across communication channels.
+This module enables secure data encryption and decryption using the JWE standard, which combines RSA for key encryption and AES-GCM for encrypting the actual content.

 **Functions:**

+* `encrypt(api_response, secret_name, secret_key, kms_id)`: Encrypts a dictionary (`api_response`)
+  into a JWE token.
+It uses RSA encryption to protect the AES key and AES-GCM to encrypt the payload content.
+* `decrypt(jwe_payload, secret_name, secret_key, kms_id)`: Decrypts a JWE token (`jwe_payload`)
+  back into its original dictionary form using the associated RSA private key and metadata.

+### Hybrid Encryption Module

+This module implements hybrid encryption, utilizing AES for encrypting the data and RSA for encrypting the AES session key.
+The resulting encrypted data is Base64-encoded, ensuring secure transmission over communication channels.

+**Functions:**

 * `encrypt_data(api_response, secret_name, secret_key, kms_id, rsa_padding)`: Encrypts the provided
-  data using a hybrid encryption scheme.
-AES (in either GCM or CBC mode) is used for data encryption, while RSA encrypts the AES session key.
-The data is then Base64-encoded for secure transmission.
+  data (`api_response`) using a hybrid encryption scheme.
+AES (in either GCM or CBC mode) is used for encrypting the data, while RSA encrypts the AES session key.
+The encrypted data is then Base64-encoded for secure transmission.
 * `decrypt_data(encrypted_data, encrypted_key, secret_name, secret_key, kms_id, rsa_padding)`:
-  Decrypts the provided Base64-encoded encrypted data using RSA to retrieve the AES session key and AES-GCM/CBC for decrypting the actual data.
+  Decrypts the provided Base64-encoded encrypted data (`encrypted_data`) by first using RSA to decrypt the AES session key, and then using AES-GCM/CBC to decrypt the actual data.

-### KMS (Key Management System)
+### KMS (Key Management System) Module

-This module provides AWS KMS-based encryption and decryption of data.
+This module integrates with AWS Key Management Service (KMS) to provide secure encryption and decryption of data, leveraging AWS's managed encryption keys.
-It integrates with AWS KMS to securely manage encryption keys.

 **Functions:**

-* `encrypt(plaintext, kms_id)`: Encrypts a plaintext string using AWS KMS and returns the encrypted value as a base64 string.
+* `encrypt(plaintext, kms_id)`: Encrypts a plaintext string (`plaintext`) using AWS KMS and returns the encrypted value as a Base64-encoded string.
-* `decrypt(encrypted_value, kms_id)`: Decrypts a KMS-encrypted,
+* `decrypt(encrypted_value, kms_id)`: Decrypts a KMS-encrypted, Base64-encoded string
-  base64-encoded string.
+  (`encrypted_value`) using the specified KMS key (kms_id).

-### Secrets Manager
+### Secrets Manager Module

-This module interacts with AWS Secrets Manager to retrieve and decrypt secrets, ensuring that sensitive information is handled securely.
+This module interacts with AWS Secrets Manager to securely retrieve and decrypt sensitive information, such as secrets and credentials, ensuring they are handled safely.

 **Functions:**

-* `retrieve_decrypted_secret_key(secret_name, secret_key, kms_id)`: Retrieves and decrypts the
+* `retrieve_decrypted_secret_key(secret_name, secret_key, kms_id)`: Retrieves and decrypts a secret
-  key from AWS Secrets Manager using KMS.
+  key from AWS Secrets Manager, utilizing AWS KMS for decryption.
-* `retrieve_secret_key(secret_name, secret_key)`: Retrieves a specific key from a secrets stored in AWS Secrets Manager.
+* `retrieve_secret_key(secret_name, secret_key)`: Retrieves a specific key stored in AWS Secrets Manager without decrypting it.
-* `get_secrets(ciphertext, kms_id)`: Retrieves a specific secrets stored from AWS Secrets Manager.
+* `get_secrets(ciphertext, kms_id)`: Retrieves a specific secret stored in AWS Secrets Manager and decrypts it using the provided KMS key (kms_id).

 ## Installation